Ran-n/m3di4/README.md

 - [ ] Remake the insert media option and add other options.
 - [ ] Migrate the app language everywhere in the code into english.
 - [ ] Allow inserting dates before year 0.
+- [ ] Check if a date of an issue is in between the appropiate years according to its group/media